Expedia Group: History

 CruiseShipCenters International was established as a travel agency franchise in Vancouver in 1987.
 In 2007, Expedia bought a "significant but non-controlling" interest in cruise vacation specialists CruiseShipCenters International, then based in Vancouver.
 At the time, CruiseShipCenters had 100 retail locations in Canada, and booked 20% of all cruises sold in the country.
 In 2007, it had projected annual revenues of $305 million, with 1,500 cruise consultants.
 Expedia announced it would expand the company into the United States as well.
 As of March 2013, Expedia Inc owned 100% of the company.

 As of 2014, it retained its corporate office in Vancouver.
 With franchises in states such as Nevada by 2016, in February 2017, the Expedia division had 190 locations in North America.
 In 2018, Expedia CruiseShipCenters was expanding in Texas.
 In 2018, it had over $790 million in gross bookings.
 In September 2019, the company announced its 300th franchise agreement in North America.
 Matthew Eichhorst served as president.
 In 2020, the Expedia CruiseShipCenters rebranded to Expedia Cruises with the tag line Air, Land & Sea Vacations.

 It had 290 franchise locations in 2021, and 6,100 vacation consultants in the US and Canada.
 In 2024, it had 260 locations in North America, and beyond cruises, booked "luxury and expedition travel, river cruises, land tours, safaris, all-inclusive resort properties and insurance."
 Eichhorst remained president in 2025.

-Awards

-Expedia Cruises won the Canadian Franchise Association Award of Excellence from 2006 until 2011.

-Corporate office

-The corporate offices are located in Vancouver, British Columbia, and Seattle, Washington.